jeffreycwitt/hn202/docs/first-crusade-events.md

 In sum, the trickery and deception on both sides speaks to the growing divide and alienation between the East and West.
 From this perspective, historian Williston Walker nicely summarizes the tension and the role that the Crusades played in entrenching this division.
 Walker writes:

 > "Far from aiding the Eastern Empire, they hastened its disintegration.
 They also revealed the continuing inability of Latin Christians to understand Greek Christians, and they hardened the schism between them."
-(Walker, Williston, History of the Christian Church, 1985, p.
+(Walker, Williston, *History of the Christian Church*, 1985, p.
 290)

 <!-- We should also keep in mind that these events are happening just after the Great Schism in 1054. (see SHMA p.
 178; Doctrine of Papal Supremacy) -->